| Package name | Weekly Downloads | Version | License | Updated |

 By default, the resolver signature does not include the support for schema-stitching.

-Set to false
+Set to false to enable that.

 Usage Examples